The testimony that convicted R. Kelly

 Two men took the stand to testify to the abuse they suffered during their times in the singer's entourage.

-One man testifying under the pseudonym Louis, said he first encountered Kelly in 2006, when he was a 17-year-old working the night shift at a McDonald's in Chicago.
+One man, testifying under the pseudonym Louis, said he first encountered Kelly in 2006, when he was a 17-year-old working the night shift at a McDonald's in Chicago.

 He told the court that Kelly slipped him his phone number, and invited him to his house, saying he could perform in his recording studio.
 Kelly at one point asked him what he was "willing to do for music".